OleksiyPenkov/X-RayCalc3/README.md

 The X-Ray Calc distribution contents several demonstration projects located in the Examples folder To see the demos, click the Open button, navigate to the Examples folder, and select a project file.

+2024-01-19 3.1.0
+Added:
+ - AutoSave project after each successful fitting iteration
+ - x64 version was added to the distribution

 2023-08-08 3.0.6
 Fixed: